dekimpew/dekimpew.github.io/docs/tanzu/wcp_oidc.md

 As a developer, there are less steps to execute to be able to connect to the workload cluster.

 ### Downloading and configuring the Tanzu cli
-You can follow the same matrix as in the previous chapter to determine what Tanzu cli version you require: [Compatibility matrix](https://docs.vmware.com/en/VMware-Tanzu-CLI/index.html#compatibility-with-vmware-tanzu-products-1)
+You can follow the same matrix as in the previous chapter to determine what Tanzu cli version you require.
+As mentioned above, for vSphere Supervisor on vSphere 8 this means version __1.1.0__.

 1. Install the correct Tanzu cli version.
 2. Install the basic TKG group (this contains the required pinniped plugin)